32KZ/AntiSkillIssue/README.md

 ## Current Features

-- slightly less than useless UI

-- File reading from %appdata%/Beat savior data to a custom list for sessions and Plays.
-Formatted Correctly so its Useable.
+- File reading from %appdata%/Beat savior data all BSD Sessions in to the mod menu screen, and read all of the plays from each session on command.

+- Allows for refreshing of sessions and plays.

+- Allows the user to View the average Information for each hand, like PreSwing, PostSwing, Accuacy, Timedependence, and velocity.

+- has a validity checker to Declare if the Selected BSD play is a Valid, VRmode Score. (exception cases are if there is a 0 combo, aka noodle or desktop scores.)

 ## Planed Features
 - Take replay information from [BeatSavior](https://github.com/Mystogan98/BeatSaviorData) Found in Appdata For Display in a UI of my Creation 🙌 the UI is To contain: